nescobar/nescobar.github.io/_posts/2018-10-7-Tennis-Visualization.md

 #### Distribution of most important attributes
 We start the EDA by looking at the distribution of some of the key attributes.
 [Histograms](https://en.wikipedia.org/wiki/Histogram){:target="_blank"} are very helpful to represent numerical distributions of the underlying data.

-In the histograms below we see that attributes like _winnerrank_ and _loserrank_ are skewed to the right (median much lower than mean).
-On the other hand, we see attributes like _winner_ht_ and _loser_ht_ are closer to a normal distribution.

 ```python
 dimensions = ['winner_rank','loser_rank','winner_age','loser_age','winner_ht',